Texas Makes Threats Against Police a Hate Crime

 “My own bailiff, who sits 20 feet from my desk, knew of the threat.
 He looked at the email and he did not think it was appropriate to tell me,” Kocurek told the committee.

-Her testimony helped push the bill through.
+Her testimony helped push through Senate Bill 42.
 It will establish a director of security for the Office of Court Administration and security training for judges and court staff.

 A report about every incident involving courthouse security must be sent to the court administration office, and judges’ personal information will be removed from public records under the bill.